john-D-Fly/website/content/en/docs/get-started/docker.md

 weight: 102
 ---

-By default, it feeds MLAT+ADSB to adsb.lol.
-You can enable UAT/ACARS/VDL2, and feed to your plane data to FlightRadar24, Radarbox, Piaware, [and more](https://github.com/adsblol/feed/blob/main/.env.example)
+By default, it feeds MLAT+ADSB to Decentrafly.org.
+You can enable UAT/ACARS/VDL2, and feed to your plane data to FlightRadar24, Radarbox, Piaware, [and more](https://github.com/decentrafly/feed/blob/main/.env.example)

 It is designed to be run on a Raspberry Pi, but can be run on any Linux Debian-like system.